PTC

 │ ├─ my-plugin-fr_FR.mo

-Add this snippet to your main plugin file (for example, my-plugin.php):
+For plugins, add to your main plugin file (e.g., my-plugin.php):

 function my_plugin_load_embedded_translation_file( $mofile, $domain ) {